2004-okari/CAPSTONE-01/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 [PORTFOLIO] <a name="about-project"></a>
+# 📖 [CAPSTONE PROJECT] <a name="about-project"></a>

-My PORTFOLIO project in Microverse.
+My CAPSTONE project in Microverse.

-**[PORTFLIO]** is a project experience that Microverse offers to help nuture your skills in designing on different screen sizes.
+**[CAPSTONE]** is a project experience that Microverse offers to help nuture your skills in designing on different screen sizes.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>
  1. HTML5
  2. CSS3
+ 3. JavaScript

 ### Key Features <a name="key-features"></a>

-  1. prints out a portfolio webpage
+  1. prints out a webpage for a microsoft summit
   2. It is made to cater for mobile devices and desktops
   3. Introductory page
   4. Links to social profiles
   5. Menu bar that open up to give various options
   6. Preview of the project page
-  7. About section with personal skills
+  7. About section with a history of the summit
-  8. contact section
-  9. Responsive design
+  8. Responsive design
-  10. Popup menu

 ## 💻 Getting Started <a name="getting-started"></a>